carlospanal/CarND-Advanced-Lane-Lines/README.md

 Then, peaks of the histogram are used to set an starting point for the sliding window method.
 I defined find_lanes() for this method:
 It defines a set of "windows" with a certain margin.
 The first window detects lane points that are close to it.
-Next windows change their X positino based on the position of pixels of the previous window.
+Next windows change their X position based on the position of pixels of the previous window.
 In addition, I added a new functionality that stores the last x-position change of last windows in order to keep that change even when a new window doesn't find any pixel.

 I also defined fit_polynomial() that takes a set of pixels and fits a second order polynomial to it:
 ![alt text][image11]